NavaneethReddy332/OLDSCHOOLFILESHARING/RENDER_DEPLOYMENT.md

 The 502 errors you're experiencing are caused by:

-1. **Missing Backblaze credentials** - The upload endpoint fails when it can't connect to B2
+1. **Missing IDrive E2 credentials** - The upload endpoint fails when it can't connect to storage
 2. **Missing database connection** - The app can't store file metadata
 3. **Missing session secret** - Session management fails